17. Policy Builder Apps

 The Start Block

-Every policy must start with either the Start block or the From Policy receiving container.
-The Start block in Data Analytics policies contains the Inbound Message stand alone container:
+Every policy must start with either an app from the Start block or the From Policy receiving container.

 The Link Tab